cs169/technical-presentation-sp19/presentation_guidelines.md

 ## Deliverable

-Depending on your instructor's preference, you may give this presentation live, or create and upload a recording of it for critique.
+You will give this live presentation on 5/2 (Thursday).